 So, you may be wondering, how can our team help manufacturers make the transition to sustainable materials as seamless as possible?

 Heartland’s team has really honed in the crawl, walk, run methodology.
-We are starting with a lab-scale facility in Holland Michigan that will process just over 1,500,000 pounds per year for product development with our clients.
+We are starting with a lab-scale facility in Southwest Michigan that will process just over 1,500,000 pounds per year for product development with our clients.
 After our next round of financing, our capacity will move to an annual throughput of over 300 million pounds.